cakephp/docs/en/appendices/2-4-migration-guide.rst

 HtmlHelper
 ----------
 - The API for :php:meth::`HtmlHelper::css()` has been changed.
+- New option ``escapeTitle`` added to :php:meth:`HtmlHelper::link()` to control escaping of only link title and not attributes.

 TextHelper
 ----------
 - :php:meth::`TextHelper::autoParagraph()` has been added.
 It allows to automatically convert text into HTML paragraphs.

 PaginatorHelper
 ----------